katydecorah/katydecorah.github.io/code/_posts/2023-12-14-now-reading-feature.md

 I added a [Now reading]({{site.url}}#now-reading) section to my site to share the book I'm currently reading.
 It's powered by GitHub Actions and the pressure that comes when all my library loans become available on the same day.

-(I wrote about this idea last year when I built a [an e-paper display to show the book I'm reading](/code/now-reading/).)
+(I wrote about this idea last year when I built an [e-paper display to show the book I'm reading](/code/now-reading/).)

 ## New outputs in read-action

 To make this feature work, I updated [read-action](https://github.com/katydecorah/read-action) (my GitHub action that keeps track of my books in a JSON file) to add an [output parameter](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#setting-an-output-parameter).
-This output parameter, `nowReading`, is the metadata of the book I'm currently reading.
+The `nowReading` output parameter contains the metadata of the book I'm currently reading.

-This means that every time I call read-action to add a book I started, my workflow will now have access to a parameter that has the data I need to display that book on my site.
+Now, every time I use read-action to add a book I've started, my workflow can access a parameter containing the data to display that book on my site.
 But, I still need to get that data from a private repository to my public repository.

 ## Pass data from repository to repository